Modelling LAEs in the Epoch of Reionization with OBELISK

-\Obelisk was run with the \textsc{Ramses-RT} \citep{Rosdahl_2013,Rosdahl_2015} radiation-hydrodynamics module of the adaptive mesh refinement (AMR) code \textsc{Ramses} \citep{Teyssier_2002} which follows the evolution of DM, gas, stars, black holes, and the (ionizing) radiation field.
-Gas in the simulation is described as a monoatomic gas with adiabatic index $\gamma = 5/3$ and was evolved using an unsplit second-order MUSCL-Hancock scheme \citep{vanLeer1979} with the HLLC Rieman solver \citep{Toro_1994}.
-The masses of DM and star particles were projected onto the grid using a cloud-in-cell interpolation (with the DM particles projected on a coarser grid with $\Delta x \simeq 540\,\mbox{pc}$) and combined to the gas density to evolve the gravitational field.
+\Obelisk was run with the \textsc{Ramses-RT} \citep{Rosdahl_2013,Rosdahl_2015} radiation-hydrodynamics module of the adaptive mesh refinement (AMR) code \textsc{Ramses} \citep{Teyssier_2002}, which follows the evolution of DM, gas, stars, black holes, and the (ionizing) radiation field.
+Gas in the simulation is described as a monoatomic gas with an adiabatic index of $\gamma = 5/3$ and was evolved using an unsplit second-order MUSCL-Hancock scheme \citep{vanLeer1979} with the HLLC Rieman solver \citep{Toro_1994}.
+The masses of DM and star particles were projected onto the grid using a cloud-in-cell interpolation (with the DM particles projected on a coarser grid with $\Delta x \simeq 540\,\mbox{pc}$) and combined with the gas density to evolve the gravitational field.
 The radiation field is split into three frequency intervals corresponding to \hi, \hei, and \heii-ionizing photons.
 The ionizing radiative transfer used in \Obelisk then follows the standard \textsc{Ramses-RT} methodology, using a first-order Godunov method with the M1 closure \citep{1984JQSRT..31..149L,1999CRASM.329..915D} to evolve the radiation field.
-As described in \citet{Trebitsch_2021}, we use the Variable Speed of Light Approximation of \citet{Katz_2017}, which uses the Reduced Speed of Light Approximation in regions resolved better than $\Delta x \simeq 2\,\mbox{kpc}$ (this is the case for all the intra-halo gas in this study).
-While \Obelisk separately tracks the contribution of massive stars and active galactic nuclei (AGN) to the radiation field, we treat the two components as one in this study.
-Finally, the gas thermodynamical evolution was followed using the non-equilibrium hydrogen and helium thermochemistry method from \textsc{Ramses-RT}, described in \citet{Rosdahl_2013}, and includes a cooling contribution of metals down to a floor temperature of $50\,\mbox{K}$.
-Importantly for this work, we follow on the fly the ionization state of hydrogen and helium, which is necessary for accurately predicting the \lya emissivity from the gas.
+As is described in \citet{Trebitsch_2021}, we used the variable speed of light approximation of \citet{Katz_2017}, which uses the reduced speed of light approximation in regions resolved better than $\Delta x \simeq 2\,\mbox{kpc}$ (this is the case for all the intra-halo gas in this study).
+While \Obelisk separately tracks the contribution of massive stars and AGNs to the radiation field, we treat the two components as one in this study.
+Finally, the gas thermodynamical evolution was followed using the nonequilibrium hydrogen and helium thermochemistry method from \textsc{Ramses-RT}, described in \citet{Rosdahl_2013}, which includes a cooling contribution of metals down to a floor temperature of $50\,\mbox{K}$.
+Importantly for this work, we followed on the fly the ionization state of hydrogen and helium, which is necessary to accurately predict the \lya emissivity from the gas.